 I realised they had to do with the chaos.
 When immersed in a dramatic historical tale (whether it is in a book, a film or with re-enactment) there is only one thing: the tale.
 The noise is gone, I’m immersed, time stops.
 It’s my muse.
-Drama is my Zeus, my God, my sun.
+Drama used to be my Zeus, my God, my sun.
 It’s drama that opens up the gateway to something truly liveable.

-My sources of inspiration depend on the episode my life is in:
+My sources of inspiration always seem to depend on the episode my life is in:

 During art school I was highly active as a re-enactor.
 With my group we staged dramatic shows with heroic knights and damsels in distress.

 No wonder during that time history was my main focus.

 In 2016/2017 I lived very close to a herd of 18 horses.
 Already realising I was actually looking for stillness, I was touched by the powerful tranquility they embody.
 Resulting in a project around this beautiful creature.